This post has been sponsored by American Greetings. All thoughts and opinions are my own.

 Now that we have the pancakes ready, let’s talk about the set up.

-To serve the pancakes, I used a large cutting board.
+To serve my gluten free buckwheat pancakes, I used a large cutting board.
 I love that it creates a flat surface making it easy to put on your lap and eat.
 But if you do not have one, a tray would work just as well.

 I served my pancakes along with a pot of freshly brewed hot tea, berries, pecans, and of course, Vermont maple syrup.